-Insureon offers multiple insurance products for purchase on its marketplace.
-However, you can only get an online quote for five types of insurance—general liability, excess/umbrella liability, business owner’s policy (BOP), commercial auto, and workers compensation.
+Insureon offers multiple insurance products for purchase on their marketplace.
+However, you can only get an online quote for five types of insurance: general liability, excess/umbrella liability, business owner’s policy (BOP), commercial auto, and workers compensation.
 To purchase a policy or to receive quotes for other types of insurance, you’ll need to speak to an Insureon account rep.

-Another type of insurance that’s available through Insureon is a business owner’s policy (BOP).
-A BOP is an insurance policy that combines general liability and commercial property coverage.
+- Business Owner’s Policy: A business owner’s policy (BOP) is an insurance policy that combines general liability and commercial property coverage.
 Putting both coverages under one policy typically lowers premium costs.
 Some insurance companies let you add additional optional coverages to your BOP, but Insureon only includes general liability and commercial property coverage.